 Savannahs are flat, dry biomes, featuring Acacia trees and a variety of mobs.
 They're a great place to find villages and are the only place to find horses.

 Oceans cover a significant portion of the Minecraft world, and exploring their depths can be a rewarding challenge.
+In recent updates, kelp now grows more frequently and in denser patches at any depth.
+Seagrass no longer generates poking through ice in biomes with frozen water surfaces, and frozen ocean surfaces are no longer entirely covered by ice, now featuring patches of water, including in deep frozen oceans.
 Coral reefs, shipwrecks, and ocean monuments await those brave enough to venture beneath the waves.

 A hauntingly beautiful biome, the Crimson Forest is filled with all things red, from the Nether wart blocks to the crimson fungi.